-4.3.
 Entering your own sequences

 The sequence input pages allow one or more protein and/or DNA sequences to be entered.
-These are numbered and analyzed in exactly the same way as sequences stored in the database.
-Consequently all the 'key annotation' information described above is also available for these.
+These are numbered and analyzed in exactly the same way as sequences that are stored in the database.
+Consequently, all the "key annotation" information described above is also available for these.
 Sequences can also be searched against the database using BLAST to find the most similar antibodies.

-The 'Humanization' tab is of particular interest since it allows one to upload a naïvely humanized antibody (i.e. where the CDRs have been grafted from a donor species onto a human acceptor framework) and compare this with unusual residues identified in the mouse framework which may be functionally important.
-One can also look for unusual residues in the human acceptor which may have an effect on binding or lead to immunogenicity.
+The "Humanization" tab is of particular interest since it allows one to upload a naïvely humanized antibody (i.e., where the CDRs have been grafted from a donor species onto a human acceptor framework) and compare this with unusual residues identified in the mouse framework, which may be functionally important.
+One can also look for unusual residues in the human acceptor, which may have an effect on binding or lead to immunogenicity.

-The locally-installed version of abYsis also allows sequences to be uploaded and added to the database.
+The locally installed version of abYsis also allows sequences to be uploaded and added to the database.

-5. Materials and Methods
+Materials and methods

 abYsis is based around a PostgreSQL relational database populated with sequence and structure data.
-All sequences are numbered using Kabat, Chothia and Martin numbering schemes using abnum[7] and the database is populated using scripts written in Perl.
-The web interface is implemented using Perl and Mason and the Javascript Sequence Alignment Viewer (JSAV)[51] is used to display sequence alignments.
-JSmol[60] is used for structure display.
+All sequences are numbered using Kabat, Chothia, and Martin numbering schemes using abnum [7], and the database is populated using scripts written in Perl.
+The web interface is implemented using Perl and Mason, and the Javascript Sequence Alignment Viewer [51] is used to display sequence alignments.
+JSmol [60] is used for structure display.

-5.1.
 Comparison of EMBLIG and IMGT

 A Perl script was written to compare the content of EMBLIG and IMGT.
-The IMGT data file contains sequences that are not antibodies and, while mostly coming from EMBL-ENA also comes from sources such as the PDB (that we treat separately).
-Consequencely the IMGT data were filtered to ensure that the sequence a) was present in EMBL-ENA, b) was labelled as IG-Light or IG-Heavy, c) contains a variable domain, d) has a translation provided of at least 50 residues, e) is not a pseudogene.
+The IMGT data file contains sequences that are not antibodies and, while mostly coming from EMBL-ENA, also comes from sources such as the PDB (that we treat separately).
+Consequently the IMGT data were filtered to ensure that the sequence (a) was present in EMBL-ENA, (b) was labeled as IG-Light or IG-Heavy, (c) contains a variable domain, (d) has a translation of at least 50 residues provided, and (e) is not a pseudogene.
 EMBLIG data were also filtered to include only sequences with translations of at least 50 residues.

-5.2.
 Pairing antibody chains

-For Kabat data, we pair antibody chains based on the provided 'name' field and author information to pair light and heavy chains as described by Martin[43].
+For Kabat data, we pair antibody chains based on the provided "name" field and author information to pair light and heavy chains as described by Martin [43].
 For pairing chains within PDB files, we examine the proximity of residues normally found in the interface between light and heavy chains.
-For EMBLIG data derived from EMBL-ENA, there is no clear name field so we currently use the clone name given in the 'FT/source/clone=' field.
-As well as matching the clone name, pairs of light and heavy chains must also share publication data.
+For EMBLIG data derived from EMBL-ENA, there is no clear name field so we currently use the clone name given in the "FT/ source/clone=" field.
+In addition to matching the clone name, pairs of light and heavy chains must also share publication data.

-6. Conclusion
+Conclusion